ZCHGorg/base4096/README.md

 <B>USE OR INSTALLATION:</B>

-To run the script that you provided, you will need to have a Python interpreter installed on your system.
+To run the script, you will need to have a Python interpreter installed on your system.
 You can then run the script by using the following command:

 python script.py
 Replace script.py with the name of your script file.
 This will execute the script and run the functions defined in it.